Heyndrickxia coagulans: Environmental health

-In addition to possessing probiotic qualities that improve human health, research shows that H. coagulans can positively impact certain aspects of environmental health.
-One of the most notable processes that H. coagulans is able to perform is the conversion of certain organic wastes to lactic acid, which can then be used in a variety of day-to-day substances such as preservatives and cosmetics.
+In addition to possessing probiotic qualities that improve human health, research has shown H. coagulans can also have positive effects on environmental health.
+Most notably, H. coagulans can be used to convert some organic wastes to lactic acid, which can then be used in a variety of consumer goods, such as preservatives and cosmetics.

 H. coagulans is a thermotolerant bacteria.
 It is able to use thermotolerant fermentation to successfully convert food waste, like apple and tomato pomaces, into lactic acid.
 H. coagulans carries out this process by consuming glucose from the food waste and converting it to pyruvate and ATP.
 The pyruvate is then converted to lactic acid.
-H. coagulans is able to preform a very high glucose to lactic acid conversion, so very little excess waste is produced.
+H. coagulans is able to perform a very high glucose to lactic acid conversion, so very little excess waste is produced.
 This process provides a way for certain food waste to be reused rather than simply discarded.

 Animal health

-When added to their food, H. coagulans can act as a probiotic for animals.
-The probiotic qualities of H. coagulans have the ability to increase growth, support immune function, and alleviate internal toxicity.
-This can increase the output while decreasing the cost of food animal production.
+Similar to its effects in humans, H. coagulans can be added to animal food as a probiotic, particularly for species farmed for commercial animal production.
+Studies have correlated supplementation of H. coagulans in livestock feed with increased growth, greater immune function, and alleviation of internal toxicity, thus providing higher stock output while decreasing the cost of food.

 Uses

 H. coagulans was added to the EFSA Qualified Presumption of Safety in 2007 and is still approved as of 2024.
 H. coagulans is also approved for human and animal consumption as GRAS by the U.S. Food and Drug Administration because H. coagulans does not contain mobile genetic elements.
 Since the bacterium is not pathogenic in humans or animals, it can be used in food, pharmaceutical, and health care products.
-In humans, H. coagulans has been see to regulate symptoms of irritable bowel syndrome, including diarrhea, constipation, and dehydration, promote normal flora particularly in the reproductive system, and balance immune response.
+In humans, H. coagulans has been seen to regulate symptoms of irritable bowel syndrome, including diarrhea, constipation, and dehydration, promote normal flora particularly in the reproductive system, and balance immune response.
 When consumed orally, H. coagulans has also been effective in both treating as well as preventing recurrence of Clostridioides difficile associated diarrhea in mice.
 Further, one animal research study showed that it can alter inflammatory processes in the context of multiple sclerosis.
 For animals, H. coagulans can be used as a probiotic added to feed pellets, due to the bacterium's resistance to high temperatures.
 H. coagulans has also been seen to reduce the negative effects of antibiotics on a patient's normal microbiome.